sous-chefs/rundeck/cookbooks/firewall/README.md

 - :allow: the rule should allow incoming traffic.
 - :deny: the rule should deny incoming traffic.
-- :reject: the rule should reject incoming traffic.
+- :reject: *Default action: the rule should reject incoming traffic.

 ### Attribute Parameters

 - name: name attribute. arbitrary name to uniquely identify this firewall rule
 - protocol: valid values are: :udp, :tcp. default is all protocols
 - port: incoming port number (ie. 22 to allow inbound SSH)
+- ports: array of incoming port numbers (ie. [80,443] to allow inbound HTTP & HTTPS).
+NOTE: `protocol` attribute is required with `ports`
+- port_range: range of incoming port numbers (ie. 60000..61000 to allow inbound mobile-shell.
+NOTE: `protocol` attribute is required with `port_range`
 - source: ip address or subnet to filter on incoming traffic. default is `0.0.0.0/0` (ie Anywhere)
 - destination: ip address or subnet to filter on outgoing traffic.
 - dest_port: outgoing port number.
 - position: position to insert rule at. if not provided rule is inserted at the end of the rule list.
 - direction: direction of the rule. valid values are: :in, :out, default is :in